 This itinerary is designed for you to have a taste the of the cultural fragrance of India and to have a real adventure into the uncontaminated Andaman islands.
 It is an inedited itinerary which combines the dynamism of Kolkata, the wildlife of the Sundarbans and the remote turquoise waters of the Andaman Islands.
 It is an itinerary ideal for those wanting unique, off the beaten track experiences.
 The tour will start from the capital of the Indian state of West Bengal, which is, in our opinion, the most fascinating Indian city.
 Calcutta or Kolkata, known also as the city of joy, has long been known for its literary, artistic and revolutionary heritage.
 As the former capital of India, Kolkata was the birthplace of modern Indian literary, artistic and scholastic thought.
 The people of Kolkata tends to have a special appreciation for art and literature; its tradition of welcoming new talent has made it a city of furious creative energy.
 For these reasons, Kolkata has often been dubbed as the Cultural Capital of India or the Literary Capital of India.
 The state of West Bengal is also known for its wildlife, in particular the Sundarbans, the largest delta and mangrove forest in the world.
-Here you will be host in a community based Jungle resort from where you can interact with local people and discover the wildlife, like the famous tiger of Bengal, in country boat.
+Here you will be host in eco-village camp from where you can interact with local people and discover the wildlife, like the famous tiger of Bengal, in country boat.
 Finally, your journey takes you down to the remote Andaman Islands for a real Robinson Crusoe style exploration.
-The Islands like Ross & Smith Island and Long Island are still the ideal place to get away from it all.
-Its lovely opaque emerald waters are surrounded by primeval jungle and mangrove forest, and snow-white beaches that melt under flame-and-purple sunsets in Lalaji Bay Beach.
+The Islands like Ross & Smith Island and havelock Island are still the ideal place to get away from it all.
+Its lovely opaque emerald waters are surrounded by primeval jungle and mangrove forest, and snow-white beaches that melt under flame-and-purple sunsets in Havelock island.

 Registration can be requested for group travel or for self-travel.
 For group travel, registration is not binding.
 Upon reaching the minimum number of members necessary for the formation of the group, usually 4 or 6 people, you will be asked for confirmation of booking and payment of a deposit.